isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * Flag comparison of iterators using `<` instead of `!=`.
 * Flag `x.size() == 0` when `x.empty()` or `x.is_empty()` is available.
-Emptiness works for more containers than size(), because some containers don't know their size or are conceptually of unbounded size.
+Emptiness works for more containers than size(), because some containers don’t know their size or are conceptually of unbounded size.
 * Flag functions that take a pointer or reference to a more-derived type but only use functions declared in a base type.

-### <a name="Rt-specialize-function"></a>T.144: Don't specialize function templates
+### <a name="Rt-specialize-function"></a>T.144: Don’t specialize function templates

 ##### Reason

-You can't partially specialize a function template per language rules.
-You can fully specialize a function template but you almost certainly want to overload instead -- because function template specializations don't participate in overloading, they don't act as you probably wanted.
+You can’t partially specialize a function template per language rules.
+You can fully specialize a function template but you almost certainly want to overload instead — because function template specializations don’t participate in overloading, they don’t act as you probably wanted.
 Rarely, you should actually specialize by delegating to a class template that you can specialize properly.

 ##### Example